 What is BeWelcome?

 BeWelcome was founded and is managed by a team of volunteers from all over the world.
 Their dream is to create a project that allows everyone to visit a destination through the eyes of local people and to experience the variety of cultures in everyday life – when travelling but also at home.
-Read up the BeWelcome history: https://www.bevolunteer.org/about-bevolunteer/history/
+Read up on the BeWelcome history: https://www.bevolunteer.org/about-bevolunteer/history/

 Who are the BeWelcome members?

 There are many reason why BeWelcome members open up their homes to other members.
-Members offer a place to stay because they want to support travelers, they would like to gain a deeper insight into other cultures, they are prould of their city or region and like to show people around, like to meet new people and make friends, have them over for dinner, and enjoy a good talks.
+Members offer a place to stay because they want to support travelers, they would like to gain a deeper insight into other cultures, they are prould of their city or region and like to show people around, like to meet new people and make friends, have them over for dinner, and enjoy good conversation.

-Other reasons for people to be a member of BeWelcome include:
+Other reasons joining BeWelcome include:

-- to meet interesting, open minded people
+- to meet interesting, open-minded people

 - to save money through the offer of real hospitality and unpaid accommodation